mrKirushko/OxyWitleaf2CSV/README.md

 ## Preparing for use
 1) Install DMD according to your OS or system package manager instructions;
-2) Compile OxyWitleaf2CSV from the source file.
+2) Compile OxyWitleaf2CSV from the source file:

   - If you use Linux or some other UNIX-like OS: